carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 #### Adopt symbol-based global variables and specialization constant

-*   Global variables are defined with the `spv.globalVariable` op.
+*   Global variables are defined with the `spv.GlobalVariable` op.
 They do not generate SSA values.
 Instead they have symbols and should be referenced via symbols.
 To use global variables in a function block, `spv.mlir.addressof` is needed to turn the symbol into an SSA value.